 - Persecution and arrest of Paul – Acts 21-27

 - General persecution of the church by the Romans – II Timothy 4:6

-And yet, despite all of this, the church flourished and grew throughout the Roman Empire and beyond, to the point that 2.4 Billion people, 33% of the world population, are believers.
+And yet, despite all of this, the church flourished and grew throughout the Roman Empire and beyond, to the point that today 2.4 billion people, 33% of the world's population, are believers.

-The attacks on the church continue to this day as well: according to opendoorsusa.org, 245 Million Christians experience high levels of persecution for their faith (opendoorsusa.org).
+The attacks on the church continue to this day as well.
+It is estimated that nearly 245 million Christians experience high levels of persecution for their faith (opendoorsusa.org).
 This oppression occurs in mostly Muslim countries.

 "Indeed, has God said, 'You shall not eat from any tree in the garden?'"

 This strategy continued throughout the history of the Jewish nation with false prophets and idolaters crediting their words and teachings as coming from God, when in reality they were doing Satan's work.